-Botanicals, such as sugarcane-derived ingredients, may contain hundreds of constituents.
-Thus, in this assessment, the Panel will assess the safety of each of the botanical ingredients as a whole, complex mixture.
+Botanicals, such as Saccharum officinarum (sugarcane)-derived ingredients, may contain hundreds of constituents.
+In this assessment, the Panel is evaluating the potential toxicity of each these ingredients as a whole, complex substance; toxicity from single components may not predict the potential toxicity of botanical ingredients.